httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Sending Client Hints

-Clients control which Client Hints are sent in requests, based on their default settings, user configuration, and server preferences.
+Clients choose what Client Hints to send in a request based on their default settings, user configuration, and server preferences expressed in `Accept-CH`.
 The client and server can use an opt-in mechanism outlined below to negotiate which header fields need to be sent to allow for efficient content adaption, and optionally use additional mechanisms to negotiate delegation policies that control access of third parties to same header fields.

 Implementers SHOULD be aware of the passive fingerprinting implications when implementing support for Client Hints, and follow the considerations outlined in the <xref target="security-considerations">Security Considerations</xref> section of this document.